iip-ecosphere/platform/platform/tools/Install/README.md

 This package contains also programs to optimize specific deployments, e.g., to reduce the overlap between JAR folders.

+**External programs**

+* Python 3.9, further dependencies see `platformDependencies/requirements.txt`
+* For the management UI: Angular 13, further dependencies see `platformDependencies/dependencies.json`

 **For snapshots:** See required EASy-Producer version in [configuration integration and the configuration meta model](https://github.com/iip-ecosphere/platform/tree/main/platform/configuration/configuration/README.md)